+Shall the Spokane City Charter be Spokane from imposing an income investments, the sale of goods or source? e tax on wages, salaries,

+YES

 NO

-2) the City Clerk is directed the Spokane County Auditor no later the to deliver a certified copy of this resolution to an August 6, 2019.
+the City Clerk is directed to the Spokane County Auditor no later than deliver a certified copy of this resolution to August 6, 2019.

-Adopted ·
+Adopted .

 City Clerk

 Approved as to form:

 Assistant City Attorney

+issistant only / monitor